 Join a support group – call Lung Foundation Australia (Tel.
 1800 654 301) for information on a support group close to you.

 If left untreated, the mucus build-up from Bronchitis may lead to Atelectasis, which is the partial blockage or closure of part of the lungs.

 By using the AirPhysio device to clean the airway and condition the lungs, this will assist in the recovery process or maintenance of Bronchitis.

 Airphysio assists in 2 distinct ways:

-1. Firstly the clearance process of AirPhysio assists to clear any blockage or build-up of excess mucus through the 2 stage mobilization and elimination method.
+1. Firstly the clearance process of AirPhysio assists in clearing any blockage or build-up of excess mucus through the 2 stage mobilisation and elimination method.

-2. Secondly, the vibration or flutter effect of the AirPhysio including the deep breathing method assist to condition the airway and assists to improve lung capacity through a physiotherapy method of exercising the lungs, similar to exercise.
+2. Secondly, the vibration or flutter effect of the AirPhysio, including the deep breathing method assist in conditioning the airway and assists to improve lung capacity through a physiotherapy method of exercising the lungs, similar to exercise.